Chart Color Schemes

 The labour market in East Victoria Park - Carlisle shows considerable strength compared to most other Australian regions

-East Victoria Park - Carlisle has an educated workforce with prominent representation in essential services sectors.
-Its unemployment rate was 3.2% as of June 2025, below Greater Perth's 3.9%.
+East Victoria Park - Carlisle has an educated workforce with strong representation in essential services sectors.
+Its unemployment rate is 3.2%, lower than Greater Perth's 3.9%.

 Frequently Asked Questions - Employment